Lab Start Dates

 Check the Lab Schedule for more details.

-Students will work in assigned groups of 3 students and complete an experiment during each lab meeting.
+Students will work in assigned groups of 3 (or fewer) students and complete an experiment during each lab meeting.
 There will be 10 labs total.
-Procedures for each lab can be accessed via your Lab Schedule or in the Experiments section.
+Procedures for each lab can be accessed via the Canvas Home page or your Canvas To Do list.
 Please obey the following guidelines for each lab:

 - Leave the lab exactly how you found it!
 Other sections use the same rooms and equipment.
-Be considerate of students and lab staff by taking care of the equipment.
+Be considerate to students and lab staff by taking care of the equipment.

 - Report all problems/breakages immediately!
 Don't try to fix something yourself.
 You may not repair it correctly, which may result in taking data using broken or uncalibrated equipment.

 - Come to the lab prepared!
 Read the Lab Procedure ahead of time and complete the pre-lab exercises.

-- A lab write-up for each group is due at the end of the lab session.
-It should be submitted electronically to Canvas.
+- A lab writeup for each group is due at the end of the lab session.
+It will be submitted to Canvas.